 We now consider the bulk-defect-defect correlators in the strong-coupling regime.
-We provide the leading and next-to-leading orders with the corresponding CFT data for $\langle 2\hat{1}\hat{1}\rangle$ .
-At next-to-next-to-leading order, we determine through an Ansatz the transcendental part of the correlator, while the rational part is constrained by sum rules arising from locality.
+We provide the leading and next-to-leading orders with the corresponding CFT data for $\langle 2\hat{1}\hat{1} \rangle$.
+At next-to-next-to-leading order, we determine through an Ansatz the transcendental part of the correlator, and comment on the fact that the rational part is constrained by sum rules arising from locality.